 How to Improve Delphinium Germination

-There are two steps to successful delphinium germination:
+There are two key steps to successfully growing delphiniums from seed.

-1) Prechill the seeds using the Fridge Method or Miriam’s Method, both described below.
+1) Prechill the seeds using the Fridge Method or Miriam’s Method or the Winter Sowing Method.
+These are all described below.

 Fridge Method

-I always use seeds from the same pack for all 3 options so I know it’s not an issue with the actual seeds.
+I always use seeds from the same pack for all 3 options so I’m fairly confident it’s not an issue with the actual seeds.

 - Sow straight out of packet | 20% germination rate after 16 days.
 Did not improve after that time period.

-After trying this with numerous varieties, it seems the combination of exposing the seeds to moisture along with the chill is the winner.
+After trying these tests with numerous delphinium varieties, it seems the combination of exposing the seeds to moisture along with the chill is the winner.
 Most seed packets just advice a dry chill, which is not as effective as a wet chill.
+If you think about it, a dry chill is just seed storage.
+I’m not sure why so many seed companies do not mention the moisture part.

 Why 36 hours?

 It works.
-I realize some seed packets advise a much longer chill period (up to several weeks) but I’ve found that after just 24-36 hours—if moisture is present—the seeds are ready to sprout.
+I realize some seed packets advise a much longer chill period (up to several weeks) but I’ve found that after just 24-36 hours—if moisture is present and physically reaching the seed coat—the seeds are ready to sprout.
+I do this with a standard fridge temperature is between 34 to 39°F (1 to 4°C).
 Again, it’s just my experience so try it yourself to find out.
 Your conditions may be different and give different results.
 But faster is fine with me!

 Miriam’s Fast Cold Moist Stratification Method